Climate change policy of the United States: Biden administration

-Since taking office in 2021, the Biden administration paused construction of the Keystone XL Pipeline in addition to other actions on climate change, such as creating a National Climate Task Force and pausing oil and gas leases on public lands.
-Under Biden, the United States re-joined the Paris Agreement.
-His administration proposed spending on climate change in his infrastructure bill, including $174 billion for electric cars and $35 billion for research and development in climate-focused technology.
+The Biden administration paused construction of the Keystone XL Pipeline, created a National Climate Task Force, paused oil and gas leases on public lands, and re-joined the Paris Agreement.
+His administration proposed spending on climate change in his $2.1 trillion infrastructure bill, including $174 billion for electric cars and $35 billion for research and development in climate-focused technology.

-In June 2021 the project, Keystone XL, considered by some as dangerous for climate, was cancelled, following strong objection from environmentalists, indigenous peoples, the Democratic Party, and the Joe Biden administration.
+In June 2021 the Keystone XL pipeline, considered by some as dangerous for climate, was cancelled, following strong objection from environmentalists, indigenous peoples, the Democratic Party, and the Joe Biden administration.

+However, in 2023, the Biden administration approved the Willow project, a new oil refinery in northern Alaska, and faced many objections from climate activists, who said it would contribute 287 million tons of carbon emissions.
+It came amid a slew of hundreds of other new oil and gas project approvals under Biden.
+In response, Biden stopped oil and gas leases in and around the Arctic National Wildlife Refuge (though not the Willow lease itself) in September 2023, and temporarily suspended regulatory approvals for new natural gas export terminals in January 2024, though this suspension was halted by Louisiana federal judge James D. Cain Jr. in July.

+Even still, the Biden administration presided over record oil and gas production highs, reaching 12.9 million barrels per day in 2023 and 530,000 barrels per day from public lands since 2020 (despite a campaign pledge to halt drilling on said lands), though growth has been driven more by Permian Basin drilling than by the administration's policies.

 Biden's goals in developing a federal climate change policy were hampered by the Supreme Court ruling in West Virginia v.
 EPA, where the court ruled against the EPA's ability to regulate greenhouse gas emissions.

-On 21 September 2021, President Joe Biden stated at the UN General Assembly that he would work with Congress to double funds by 2024 to $11.4 billion per year.
-The plan aimed at helping the developing nations deal with climate change.